lightalkmst/green_curry/README.md

 ### before
 ##### int -> ('a -> 'b') -> ('a -> unit/'b)
-Returns a version of (argument 2) that operates normally until the (argument 1)th time when it starts doing nothing and returns undefined
+Returns a version of (arg 2) that operates normally until the (arg 1)th time when it starts doing nothing and returns undefined

     var f = F.before (3) (F.tap (F.log))
     f ('Hint: 3?') // 'Hint: 3?' // prints 'Hint: 3?'